GOOEY Vegan Small Batch Brown Butter Cinnamon Rolls – Gluten Free Option

 Ever just want one (or two) cinnamon rolls?
-These small batch cinnamon rolls are the perfect solution.
-Soft, fluffy, and so easy and quick to make.
-Plus you don’t need any eggs nor dairy to make 4 perfectly delicious cinnamon rolls (and yes there’s a gluten free option as well!).
+These GOOEY small batch brown butter cinnamon rolls are the perfect solution.
+Soft, fluffy, and so easy and quick to make with nutty browned vegan butter throughout the dough, filling, AND frosting.
+Plus you don’t need any eggs nor dairy to make 6 perfectly delicious cinnamon rolls (and yes there’s a gluten free option as well!).

-Gooey and Deliciously Sweet Cinnamon Rolls for 4 People!
+Gooey and Deliciously Sweet Cinnamon Rolls for 6!

 Ever just want one or two cinnamon rolls?
 Yeah, this recipe solves that 🙂 These fluffy and soft vegan small batch cinnamon rolls are a dream to make and only yield four perfectly swirly buns filled with sweet and gooey cinnamon sugar.

-I actually based the recipe off of my classic vegan cinnamon rolls, and modified the instructions to yield the best cinnamon rolls (vegan or not!) in even less time (only 75 minutes to make these, start to finish!).
+I actually based the recipe off of my classic vegan cinnamon rolls, swapped in browned vegan butter for the regular, and modified the instructions to yield the best cinnamon rolls (vegan or not!) in even less time (only 75 minutes to make these, start to finish!).

 The dough is so easy and love to work with, as it’s a brioche-based dough.
 However, we’re not using any eggs nor dairy here so the cinnamon rolls are entirely vegan- and yes, there’s even an amazing gluten free version too that’s even easier!